pworre/Heislabb/README.md

 # Heislab

+## Authors
+Paul Eirik Worre
+Hans Tomren

 ## Introduction
-This project is containing files for running normal procedure for elevator taking orders and go to the correct destination.
+This project contains source files for running a model elevator, such as taking orders and going to the correct destination.

 ## Installation
 Requirements: